Why the BreederHQ Marketplace?

 It's Free for Buyers

-Payments you make to breeders go directly to the breeder through Stripe's secure payment processing.
+Payments you make to breeders go directly to the breeder through secure payment processing.
 BreederHQ does not take a cut of your purchase.

 Frequently Asked Questions